 This site is a travel and tourist guide about the country of Polska which is located in central Europe.
 You are very welcome to visit my site and I hope that you will enjoy the experience.

 The guide is easy to use as each village, town and city has it’s own page with useful information for the visitor.
 Not all sections appearing on the left of our guide, on this place may have information as this is an ongoing project.

-It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve Warsaw Travel and Tourist Guide please send it to me.
+It may be the case that this location has not yet been reviewed and written about so if you can contribute any information about this place to improve Warsaw Travel Guide please send it to me.

 For the tourist there is the full range of accommodation in the capital of Poland, Warsaw, from the most luxurious five star hotels with up to date and modern amenities to pensions (a type of guest house or boarding house) and rooms or apartments at very reasonable prices.
 Some of the larger towns and municipal centres will also have hostels.

 If you prefer to stay in a more rural location there are a number of “Agro” style of accommodation places on farms and in the countryside plus there may be camp sites nearby.

 If you see any accommodation in Warsaw you are interested in on Warsaw Travel Guide or wish to know more about a place please contact the provider directly.